 - Formulation and evaluation of sales incentive and compensation plans

-- Sales process optimization
+- Sales process optimisation

 - Implementation of sales tools